backstage/backstage/packages/test-utils/api-report.md

     }) => void;
 };

-// Warning: (ae-forgotten-export) The symbol "TestAppOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "renderInTestApp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function renderInTestApp(Component: ComponentType | ReactNode, options?: TestAppOptions): Promise<RenderResult>;

-// Warning: (ae-missing-release-tag) "wrapInTestApp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function wrapInTestApp(Component: ComponentType | ReactNode, options?: TestAppOptions): ReactElement;